mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 ### Test your multi-datacenter configuration

-Be sure to test your deployment using a {{ model.techShortName }} client.
+Make sure to test your deployment using a {{ model.techShortName }} client.